 Recalled foods should not be sold, served to others, or consumed.
 The MDH cautioned that

 “people should always consume only fully-cooked ground meat, regardless of place of purchase, including organic, grass-fed, and locally-sourced beef.
 Cooking meat to an internal temperature of 160 degrees Fahrenheit will kill the bacteria.

 Anyone with signs or symptoms of foodborne illness should consult their health care provider, their local board of health, or the DPH Epidemiology Program at 617-983-6800, which is available 24/7.”

 The MDH is investigating four cases of E. coli O157:H7 infection in Massachusetts residents who reported consuming beef processed by Adams Farm during the period in question.

-On September 24, 2016, the CDC announced that a multistate outbreak of Shiga toxin-producing E. coli O157:H7 infections were linked to beef products produced by Adams Farm.
-Seven illnesses were identified in Connecticut, Massachusetts, Pennsylvania, and West Virginia, with illness onset dates ranging from June 27, 2016 to September 4, 2016.
-Trace back information was available for 5 case-patients and indicated that all 5 case-patients consumed beef products supplied by Adams Farms Slaughterhouse.
+On September 24, 2016, the CDC announced that a multistate outbreak of Shiga toxin-producing E. coli O157:H7 infections were linked to Adams Farm beef products.
+According to the agency, seven E. coli cases were identified in Connecticut, Massachusetts, Pennsylvania, and West Virginia, with illness onset dates ranging from June 27, 2016 to September 4, 2016.
+Product trace back information was available for 5 of these case-patients indicating that all 5 patients consumed beef products supplied by Adams Farms Slaughterhouse.

-Contact The Weinberg Law Firm For E. Coli Lawsuit Help
+Contact The Weinberg Law Firm For Food Poisoning Legal Help